Research Links Cystic Fibrosis to Endocannabinoid System

 Additionally, activation of cannabinoid receptors slows down the movements of the intestines, preventing diarrhea.
-One study (mice) found that this effect was primarily caused by activating the cannabinoid receptor CB1 in the intestines.
-Because diarrhea is often a symptom of CF (caused by impaired function of pancreas as well as reduced ability of intestines to digest and absorb food.
+One study (on mice) found that this effect came primarily from the activation of the cannabinoid receptor CB1 in the intestines.
+Diarrhea is often a symptom of CF. It comes from the patient’s impaired pancreas function and their intestines’ inability to digest and absorb food.

 Thankfully, cannabis could help to slow down digestion.
 This would reduce incidences of diarrhea.
 Cannabis, therefore, holds promise in the prevention of malnutrition by encouraging the appetite in CF patients.

 CF patients also have an imbalance of fatty acids.
 This increases the susceptibility to lung infections in mouse subjects.
 Because endocannabinoids are made from fatty acids, it is logical to believe that there may also be an endocannabinoid deficiency in CF patients.
 One study found that treatment of CF mice with THC, in infancy, prevented motor delays and development of anxiety as they reached adulthood, suggesting that endocannabinoid deficiency may contribute to these symptoms.